-The UK government is expecting to build 250,000 homes by 2022 as a part of the plan to meet the growing demand of new social homes.
+The UK government is expecting to build 250,000 homes by 2022 as a part of the plan to meet the growing demand for new social homes.
 A recent report by Shelter found at least 1.2 million homes are needed for younger families facing unaffordability issues and insecurity problem in private renting.
 Overall 3 million new social homes should be constructed in two decades to resolve the crisis.

-For many years, stringent planning restrictions by the government prevented development of properties in regions where people actually wanted to own homes.
+For many years, stringent planning restrictions by the government prevented the development of properties in regions where people actually wanted to own homes.
 Changes are needed to redesign the city, improve commutations facilities and job opportunities in some regions.
-There are plans proposed to make use of high tech construction mechanism to redesign certain spaces, which are now disused as warehouse or retail space.
+There are plans proposed to make use of high tech construction mechanism to redesign certain spaces, which are now disused as a warehouse or retail space.

-Shelter report claims the schemes such as Help to buy is unable to meet the growing requirement of young buyers and is unable to provide fair social housing, even as, at least 1.3 million homes are required to meet the demand of homeless people in greatest need that include those who are old and living with disability.
+Shelter report claims the schemes such as Help to buy is unable to meet the growing requirement of young buyers and is unable to provide fair social housing, even as, at least 1.3 million homes are required to meet the demand of homeless people in greatest need that include those who are old and living with a disability.

 Housing and Renting Problems